 How to Get a Costco Membership for Free

-If you chose the executive membership, you technically have to spend $2750 in one year in order to earn the 2% reward and break even on the cost of your membership.
+If you choose the executive membership, you technically have to spend around $2800 in one year in order to earn the 2% reward and break even on the cost of your membership.

-However, since Costco will refund you the difference if you DON’T earn $55 in rewards, then you only have to save $55 over the course of a year to break even.
-And if you score a Costco membership through Living Social, you only have to save $1.07!
+However, since Costco will refund you the difference if you DON’T earn $60 in rewards, then you only have to save $60 over the course of a year to break even.

 Baby Diapers and Wipes: Sales on Kirkland diapers (which are made by Huggies!) worked out to be the same as price matching and couponing at local drug stores.
 Since buying from Costco was so much easier than couponing and price matching, we’d wait until Kirkland diapers and wipes were on sale and then buy enough to get us through until the next sale (usually 2-3 months later).